nwg/racket-wiki/Racket-Hackathon-2019.md

 # LangJam

 Implement the core of a language in Racket.
 Maybe implement your own version of a well-known language or do something totally new!

+# Learn about Racket Internals

+I (Sam Tobin-Hochstadt) will talk about how the Racket compiler and runtime is put together, including the macro expander, the linklet layer, and how Racket-on-Chez fits in.